Friday, May 4, 2018

 5:8 can be interpreted as the time of his return at the Rapture is unknown even to believers, but when the Rapture occurs it won't come as a surprise to believers, see time 13:48–17:07 in Revelation 3 (Rev 3:3).

 When Jesus returns to Earth he will also come as a thief (Ref 16:15), see time 37:14–38:06 in September 2024 Bible Q&A. Here it means that it will be a surprise for the unbelievers and for those who aren't ready for his coming.
-But at least when we reach the seven-year Tribulation period it's possible to calculate the date when he returns if we can figure out when the Tribulation period begins, see more about this in What is Babylon in the Book of Revelation?
+But at least when we reach the seven-year Tribulation period it's possible to calculate the date when he returns by knowing when the Tribulation period begins, see more about this in

 It's wise of God to hide the date of Jesus' return to Earth because it could undermine God's work if people knew that it would take so long after Jesus' crucifixion for Jesus to return.
 God wants us to always be ready for his coming as he could come at any time (Mat 24:45–51), see The Parable of the Wise and Foolish Virgins, and time